analogdevicesinc/msdk/Examples/MAX32672/Flash_CLI/README.md

 ```
 *************** Flash Control CLI Example ***************
 This example demonstrates the CLI commands feature of FreeRTOS, various features
 of the Flash Controller (page erase and write), and how to use the CTB to
 compute the CRC value of an array.
 Enter commands in the terminal window.
+Note:
+The flash ECC operates on 128-bit words.
+If ECC is enabled (on default enabled),
+flash writes must be completed 128 bits at a time.
+This example uses MXC_FLC_Write128 so it will operate correctly when ECC is enabled.

 Starting FreeRTOS scheduler.